inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 But I shall stay the way I am,
 Because I do not give a damn.
 		-- Dorothy Parker
-Be both a speaker of words and a doer of deeds.
+Be both a speaker of words and a doer of eds.
 		-- Homer
 >>> Internal error in fortune program:
 >>>	fnum=2987  n=45  flag=1  goose_level=-232323
 >>> Please write down these values and notify fortune program administrator.
 If men are not afraid to die,
-it is of no avail to threaten them with death.
+it is of no avail to threaten them with ath.

 If men live in constant fear of dying,
 And if breaking the law means a man will be killed,